CBIIT/KDS/README.md

       1 Download and unzip the compressed file "MacOS/MacOS_KDS.app.zip"

       2 Run the executable file "...yourLocation/macOS_KDS.app"

-  For login:

-      The default username is "KDS"

-      The default password is "KDS"

   For windows defender smartscreen, please see:

           https://www.thewindowsclub.com/microsoft-defender-smartscreen-prevented-an-unrecognized-app-from-starting

-Please contact mingzhen.zhang@nih.gov if you have any questions.